andyharless/PhillipsCurveApp/README.md

 5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI).

-6. Allow user to fit lines and/or curves (log-log?).
+6. Allow user to fit lines and/or curves (log-log?)

+7. Allow connecting adjacent points in scatter plots.

+8. Allow aggregating data in scatter plots (e.g. use annual instead of monthly).